Juniper/nita-webapp/README.md

 To change the credentials of a running instance reset the relevant enviromental variables and then reload all both webapp and jenkins deployments.

-## Using and external Jenkins server
+## Using an external Jenkins server

 By default the Webapp assumes a local installation of nita-jenkins container using the hostname "jenkins".
 If this is not the case and you have a separate Jenkins server running on a remote machine you can configure the Webapp to properly redirect the user to the Jenkins UI.